 Students participate in internships and projects in environmental organizations and not-for-profit groups throughout the Worcester area through the Environmental Studies program.

 Eco-Action is Holy Cross' student environmental group.
 The group focuses on issues from national global warming campaigns, to local land preservation, to more sustainable dining solutions of campus, and any other environmentally-related projects that students wish to pursue.
-See Eco-Action's current projects on the group's website.

 The Student Government Association has established an environmental liaison in every residence hall.